bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Enhanced Volumetric Lighting and Shadows (EVLaS)
 - Window Shadows

-#### Models and Textures
+### Models and Textures

 Models (aka meshes) and textures are the 3D and 2D assets that comprise everything you see in the game world, from the landscape and the sky to buildings and items and people.
 Basically every Elder Scrolls game ships with mediocre assets, probably so that they can push the limits on other fronts like world size and AI complexity.
 Inevitably, modders bring higher resolutions and polygon counts to each game, but some modders also take the opportunity to create their own look and feel, especially with textures.
 You can make Skyrim look like a [very different game](https://www.nexusmods.com/skyrim/mods/33017) with only a texture pack.

 Model and texture mods can be divided into "base" mods that cover everything and "additional" mods that cover only a subset of objects.
 The small mods tend to be more focused and detailed, and more subject to individual preferences.
 A good practice is to apply your "base" mods first, then apply any smaller mods to suit your taste.

-For models, start with Static Mesh Improvment Mod (SMIM) and High Poly Project (HPP).
+For models, start with Static Mesh Improvement Mod (SMIM) and High Poly Project (HPP).
 These mods simply improve all 3D models throughout the game.
 For textures, there are a plethora of "all-in-one" texture packs to choose from:

 - CleverCharff’s AIO
 - Noble Skyrim